 Snapseed Dark Mode

-Google’s popular photo editing app, Snapseed, is another place where a there’s a dark theme toggle, proving especially handy when trying to focus on editing photos.
+Google’s popular photo editing app, Snapseed, is another place where there’s a dark theme toggle, proving especially handy when trying to focus on editing photos.
 It gives off the same look as Adobe’s Photoshop.

 To enable a dark theme in Snapseed, you’ll want to head into the app’s settings, and the first option gives you a simple dark theme toggle.
 Flip that on and you’ll be presented immediately with a dark version of the interface which uses the same off-black as Google’s other dark themes.